 Who Is NOBODY? is a classroom-based kit that supports students in figuring out their strengths and using them to help others.
 Through this program, students build their identities around their interests and passions.
 The first year Who Is NOBODY? was available to schools, I presented the program to over 70 Rotary Clubs across Ontario.
 With their tremendous support, Who Is NOBODY? kits were donated to neighbouring schools which helped the concept reach more teachers.
 To date, over 80 school boards across Canada, as well as schools in the United States, England, Australia, Spain and Saudi Arabia have implemented the program, and more than 42,000 students have participated.
 Their stories can be read at: www.whoisnobody.com.

-Now, as the director of Who Is NOBODY?
+As the director of Who Is NOBODY?
 I’m relieved to have my book It took me 10 years to lose 10 pounds published and placed in the hands of readers ready for change.
 When I first got the idea to write it, and looked at the blinking cursor on a blank page, I wondered where it would take me.

 Despite the long days (and nights) putting this book together, it was well worth it.

 This book is my Who Is NOBODY? project.